-Line 55: Non-Connecticut Income
+Line 53: Non-Connecticut Income

-Complete Schedule 2 - Worksheet to determine the total of non-Connecticut income included in your Connecticut adjusted gross income for the residency portion of your taxable year and reported on a qualifying jurisdiction's income tax return.
+Complete the Schedule 2 - Worksheet on Page 25 to determine the total non-Connecticut income included in your Connecticut adjusted gross income and reported on a qualifying jurisdiction's income tax return.
+Enter the amount from Column 2, Line 20, of the Worksheet.